nextstrain/nextstrain.org/content/docs/01-getting-started/01-introduction.md

 date: "2018-07-13"
 ---

-This markdown file is a stub.
-This PR will not be complete until this page is filled out.
+> Apologies, this documentation is not yet complete.

 * What is the aim of nextstrain?
 * Comprises Bioinformatics & visualisation packages